J-F-Liu/toolbox/Tool/Ansible.md

 ## Inventory Setup

 The inventory file defines the hosts and groups.
+The inventory file can be in INI-like format or YAML format.
 Your public SSH key should be located in authorized_keys on those systems.
 Machines can be in many groups at one time.
 Groups are used to allow you to configure many machines at once.